Animaxx/A-StyleInjection/README.md

 # A-StyleInjection

-**A Style Injection** provide the injection way to customize whole iOS application base on the single configuration file with extra coding.
+**A Style Injection** provide the injection way to customize whole iOS application base on the single configuration file without extra coding.

 ## Style Sheet Format and Rules

-In the style map, style item are follow below format:
+In the style map, style item are follow below rules:

 1. **Multilayer style map**:
    - First layer can be either the class name of UIViewController or Type/Name style set